Mr4k/blog/content/differentiable-dithering.md

 </p>
 The problem of color palette reduction has been studied extensively and the typical approach works roughly as follows:

 1. Build a reduced color palette of size N by dividing the color space up into N distinct regions where each region is represented by one color.
-This is usually accomplished by one of serveral [popular approaches](https://en.wikipedia.org/wiki/Color_quantization).
+This is usually accomplished by one of several [popular approaches](https://en.wikipedia.org/wiki/Color_quantization).

 2. [Dither](https://en.wikipedia.org/wiki/Dither) the image.
 The process of dithering eliminates color banding and creates the illusion of more colors through a stippling like effect.
 If you are not familar with dithering we will explore it in more detail later.
 Given a fixed color palette there are specialized algorithms for dithering such as [Floyd Stienberg](https://research.cs.wisc.edu/graphics/Courses/559-s2004/docs/floyd-steinberg.pdf).